cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 background-image: url(https://hashicorp.github.io/field-workshops-assets/assets/bkgs/HashiCorp-Title-bkg.jpeg)
 count: false

 # Chapter 7
 ## Dynamic Database Secrets

 ![:scale 15%](https://hashicorp.github.io/field-workshops-assets/assets/logos/logo_vault.png)

 ???

+Quick Recap:  of Vault Basics
+* starting vault server in dev and production mode
+* used the CLI, UI, API
+* enabled the k/v secret engine to create and get secrets
+* enabled the auth method - userpass and created users
+* finally you tied everything together by writing and associating a policy to your users allowing them to access the k/v engine and only manage their own secrets.

-* Chapter 7 introduces Vault's Database secrets engine which can dynamically generate short-lived credentials for various databases.
+* Now Chapter 7 introduces Vault's Database secrets engine which can dynamically generate short-lived credentials for various databases.

 ---
 layout: true